SograMemon/CS-PrepGuide/README.md

 ##### Posts Page:

-The posts page is static because we had mentioned in our project praposal that we will be working with static data as it would be time consuming to generate all the job preparation guides.
+The posts page is static because we had mentioned in our project proposal that we will be working with static data as it would be time consuming to generate all the job preparation guides.

 ##### Facebook Login: